mohonthecyberghost/nasdaq-rule-watcher/README.md

 ```

 The script will:
-- Check for new rule filings every 5 minutes
+- Check for new rule filings every second (configurable via CHECK_INTERVAL)
-- Send new entries to your Discord channel
+- Send notifications to Discord for any new entries
-- Keep track of seen entries to avoid duplicates
-- Automatically retry on errors
+- Include timestamps in UTC format for each notification
+- Log all activities to both console and log files
+- Retry after errors with a 60-second delay (configurable via ERROR_RETRY_INTERVAL)

-## Features
+## Discord Message Format

-- Monitors Nasdaq rule filings page
-- Sends notifications to Discord
+Each notification includes:
+- Rule Filing ID
+- Description
-- Prevents duplicate notifications
+- Status
+- SEC Notice status
+- Comment Period (if available)
+- Notice Date (if available)
+- Timestamp in UTC (e.g., 2025-05-27T11:33:42.804064+00:00)

+## Logging

+Logs are stored in the `logs` directory:
+- Main log file: `logs/nasdaq_scraper.log`
+- Log rotation: 5MB per file, keeping 3 backup files
+- Log format includes timestamp, level, and message

+## Error Handling

-- Error handling and automatic retries
+- The script handles network errors and retries automatically
+- Failed Discord notifications are logged
-- Persistent storage of seen entries
+- Corrupted or missing seen entries file is handled gracefully